 As a spa owner, you want your staff’s skill level to be top-notch!

 The better your staff is at providing their services, the happier your clients will be.

 The happier your clients are, the higher the chances will be that they’ll keep coming back AND refer their friends and family!

-Groupon is a great for training purposes, because your staff gets the opportunity to gain experience in a specialized type of service (whichever service you have listed on Groupon).
+Groupon is great for training purposes because your staff gets the opportunity to gain experience in a specialized type of service (whichever service you have listed on Groupon).

 Perhaps, there’s a new treatment available and you want to test out if it’s going to be well-received before making the commitment to offer that service long-term.